 Feasibility study for first offshore wind power project gets nod

-The government has given the nod, in principle, to conduct a detailed feasibility study for establishing the first offshore wind energy plant in Bangladesh, according to a press release from Summit Group.
+The government has given the nod, in principle, to conduct a detailed feasibility study for establishing the first offshore wind energy plant in Bangladesh.

 In addition, approval was granted for completing the first phase of site development within the next three years, the company said in its statement issued yesterday.

-Denmark's Copenhagen Infrastructure Partners (CIP) and Copenhagen Offshore Partners (COP), in association with Summit Group, had placed the $1.3 billion investment proposal in July earlier this year.
+Denmark's Copenhagen Infrastructure Partners (CIP) and Copenhagen Offshore Partners (COP), in association with Summit Group, had placed the $1.3 billion investment proposal in July earlier this year, according to a press release from Summit Group.

 The Power Division then gave approval by the end of October, said an official of the government agency.